-- (A) The instructor will determine the penalty to be administered to the student in the course.
+(A) The instructor will determine the penalty to be administered to the student in the course.
 If the penalty is a final course grade of "F" or "U", the penalty grade cannot be removed by drop, withdrawal, or forgiveness policy.
-Students should be aware that, in some Colleges/programs, failure in a course or a finding of dishonesty may result in other penalties, including expulsion or suspension from the College/program. - (B) In the case of a first offense, the student may elect to complete an Academic Integrity Seminar administered by the Division of Student Affairs by the end of the semester following the semester in which the dishonesty occurred.
+Students should be aware that, in some Colleges/programs, failure in a course or a finding of dishonesty may result in other penalties, including expulsion or suspension from the College/program.

+(B) In the case of a first offense, the student may elect to complete an Academic Integrity Seminar administered by the Division of Student Affairs by the end of the semester following the semester in which the dishonesty occurred.
 If the student fails to complete the Academic Integrity Seminar, the notation regarding the violation of the Code of Academic Integrity will remain permanently on the student's official transcript.
 Upon successful completion of the seminar, the notation regarding violation of the Code of Academic Integrity will be expunged from the student's official transcript but will remain in the student's internal University record.
 If the violation results in a final course grade of "F" or "U", however, the grade will remain unchanged and cannot be removed by drop or forgiveness policy.
-Students may not apply to the University's forgiveness policy, drop, or withdraw from courses in which a violation of the Code of Academic Integrity occurred.